-Mel Cohen’s practice focuses on commercial litigation and construction law.
-Listed in the Best Lawyers of America and included on the Southwest Super Lawyers List, he was named a 2016 Lawyer of the Year for construction by Best Lawyers of America.
+Mel Cohen’s practice focuses on construction and commercial litigation, mediation and arbitration.
+Listed in the Best Lawyers of America and included on the Southwest Super Lawyers List, he was named the 2016 and 2020 Lawyer of the Year for construction by Best Lawyers of America.
 Teaching “Construction Law for Architects,” he was an Adjunct Professor at the University of Arizona College of Architecture, Planning and Landscape Architecture.

-Significant arbitration, mediation and litigation claims have included medical facilities, telescopes, highways, airports, schools, shopping malls, auditoriums, mines, federal facilities, pipelines (steel, concrete and HDPE) water and wastewater, subdivisions, residential and canal construction including bidding protests and design, delay, change order, termination and surety bond disputes.
-Mel draws upon a cadre of foremost construction experts for delay, payment constructability, change order, termination and surety claims.
+Recent cases include termination and replacement of defaulting contractors with prompt resolution of surety bond claims on large highway and water transmission projects as well as Federal Court claims of defective design and construction resulting in water infiltration.
+Significant construction mediation, arbitration and litigation includes medical facilities, telescopes, roads and highways, airports, schools, shopping malls, auditoriums, mines, federal facilities, large pipelines (steel, concrete and HDPE), water and wastewater plants, subdivisions and federal canal construction including bid protests, design, delay, change order, termination and surety bond disputes.
+Drawing upon a cadre of foremost construction experts, Mel has successfully resolved delay, payment, constructability, change order and termination issues.

-Commercial negotiations, mediation and litigation matters have included claims with commercial loan agreements, real property ownership and easement disputes, partnership, fraud and breach of fiduciary duties.
+Commercial negotiations, mediation and litigation experience includes commercial loan agreements, real property ownership, easements, partnership, fraud and breach of fiduciary disputes.

-Currently serving on The City of Tucson Roads Bond Oversight Commission, Mel is a Board Member of the Southern Arizona Leadership Council and Cradle to Career, while previously serving as a board member of Literacy Connects, which includes Reading Seed, Stories that Soar, Literacy Volunteers, and Literacy for Life Coalition.
-Mel has served as Chair of Handmaker Jewish Services for the Aging and Hillel Foundation at the University of Arizona.
-He regularly leads worship services at the Handmaker Jewish Services for the Aging.
-Mel’s recreational activities include Tai Chi, meditation and studying Jewish texts.
+He just completed serving on The City of Tucson Roads Bond Oversight Commission and continues to serve on Pima County Regional Transportation Authority Citizens Advisory Committee.
+Mel is a Board Member of the Southern Arizona Leadership Council and formerly on the board of Literacy Connects.
+Mel served as Chair of Handmaker Jewish Services for the Aging and Hillel Foundation at the University of Arizona.
+He regularly leads worship services at Handmaker.
+Mel’s recreational activities include Tai Chi, various exercises, reading a range of books, meditation and studying ancient Jewish texts.

-Representation in Litigation, Arbitration and Mediation Claims have included design and construction defects in a $70,000,000.00 water treatment plant, defective material for telescope project, change order and delay claims involving high schools, elementary schools, water and sewer projects, mining projects, auditoriums, convention centers, engineering, design, defects for city streets, delay and in change order claims for underground boring projects, soil settlement issues, wrongful termination of contractors and surety claims.
+Representation in Litigation, Arbitration and Mediation Claims have included design and construction defects in a $70,000,000.00 water treatment plant, water infiltration claims for a large secure facility, defective construction of large HDPE pipeline project, removal and replacement of contractor and surety performance for municipal road construction, defective construction for telescope project, change order and delay claims involving high schools, elementary schools, water and sewer projects, mining projects, auditoriums, convention centers, engineering, design, defects for city streets, delay and in change order claims for underground boring projects, soil settlement issues, wrongful termination of contractors and surety claims.

 University of Cincinnati, Cincinnati, OH